Protect apps with Microsoft Cloud App Security Conditional Access App Control

 - In addition to a valid Cloud App Security license, to use Cloud App Security Conditional Access App Control, you also need an Azure Active Directory P1 license, or the license required by your IdP solution, as well as a Cloud App Security license.

 How it works

 Conditional Access App Control enables user app access and sessions to be monitored and controlled in real time based on access and session policies.
-Access and session policies are utilized within the Cloud App Security portal to further refine filters and set actions to be taken on a user.
+Access and session policies are used within the Cloud App Security portal to further refine filters and set actions to be taken on a user.
 With the access and session policies, you can:

 How session control works

 Creating a session policy with Conditional Access App Control enables you to control user sessions by redirecting the user through a reverse proxy instead of directly to the app.
-From then on, user requests and responses go through Microsoft Cloud App Security rather than directly to the app.
+From then on, user requests and responses go through Cloud App Security rather than directly to the app.

 Managed device identification

 Conditional Access App Control enables you to create policies that take into account whether a device is managed or not.
 To identify the state of a device, you can configure access and session policies to check for:

 - Microsoft Intune Compliant devices [only available with Azure AD]